Plantigo/plantigo-backend/auth/readme.md

 pip install -r requirements.txt
 ```

-2. Set the environment variables in the `.env` file in the root directory.
+2. Set the environment variables in the `.env` file in the root directory according to the `.env.example` file.

 3. Run the server